 The problem with authors is we do a lot of research and we know a lot of things.
+Sometimes, during the research it is necessary to involve a group of professionals from the article rewriting service, who will quickly and efficiently help to analyze the material, or direct the research in the right direction.
 We can even give others great advice about what to do with their writing and website.
 We have a harder time doing it for ourselves.

 This is often because we freeze out of fear.
 How do we know if what we are doing will work, and with all of the authors out there, how do we set ourselves apart?
 The other aspect of the author life is that most of us suffer from imposter syndrome, regardless of how successful we are.
 If we put ourselves too far out there, someone might discover we’re really not that good at what we do.

 However, if we can overcome this fear and create a great web presence, we will be more successful and sell more books.
 So, how do create your own content and maximize SEO for your own website?

 The first key is your web presence.
 This means you need to have a website.
 For authors, this is often something we don’t think all that much about.
 We go and purchase the website that is also our name even if it is through a free site like Blogger or WordPress.com, and then we build a homepage with our book covers or bio, and we’re done, right?

 Wrong.
 First of all, there are some things you need to think through before you even choose a domain name.
 Thousands of authors are out there doing the same thing you are, and you won’t stand out that way.
 You also need to make sure your domain name is the right one:

 - Common Names: If you have a name like John Smith or your last name is Jones, you might want to use the name of what you do or the genre you write to set yourself apart from others who share your name.
 You will have a hard time ranking in Google for just your name, since you will have a lot of competition.